 CONCLUSION: This is the first study designed to evaluate the diagnostic yield of a staged procedure using EBUS, ENB and EMN-TTNA for the diagnosis of pulmonary nodules.
 If effective, the staged procedure will increase minimally invasive procedural diagnostic yield for pulmonary nodules.

 Thiboutot, Jeffrey; Lee, Hans J; Silvestri, Gerard A; Chen, Alex; Wahidi, Momen M; Gilbert, Christopher R; Pastis, Nicholas J; Los, Jenna; Barriere, Alexa M; Mallow, Christopher; Salwen, Benjamin; Dinga, Marcus J; Flenaugh, Eric L; Akulian, Jason A; Semaan, Roy; and Yarmus, Lonny B, "Study Design and Rationale: A Multicenter, Prospective Trial of Electromagnetic Bronchoscopic and Electromagnetic Transthoracic Navigational Approaches for the Biopsy of Peripheral Pulmonary Nodules (ALL IN ONE Trial)."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 203.